 iHealth Neo Wireless blood pressure monitor — Best for iOS users

 This ultra-thin, lightweight blood pressure monitor stays attached to the cuff and gently wraps around your upper arm.
-It takes between 30 to 60 seconds to display your blood pressure, which is relatively quick compared to many other readers.
+It takes 30 to 60 seconds to display your blood pressure, which is relatively quick compared to many other readers.

 You won’t have to worry about the battery life.
-With up to 130 readings on a simple 800mAh battery, you only have to recharge once every five to seven weeks, depending on use, and data management couldn’t be easier.
+With up to 130 readings on a simple 800mAh battery, you only have to recharge once every five to seven weeks, depending on use.
+And data management couldn’t be easier.
 It can even be exported to CSV or XLS to make it easy to email your doctor for telehealth appointments.

 MDF Iconica professional blood pressure monitor — Best for precise accuracy